mindspore-ai/docs/docs/mindarmour/docs/source_en/security_and_privacy.md

-# MindArmour Module Introduction
+# MindSpore Armour Module Introduction

 <a href="https://gitee.com/mindspore/docs/blob/master/docs/mindarmour/docs/source_en/security_and_privacy.md" target="_blank"><img src="https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/master/resource/_static/logo_source_en.png"></a>

 ## Overview

 This document describes AI security and privacy protection.
 As a universal technology, AI brings huge opportunities and benefits, but also faces new security and privacy protection challenges.
-MindArmour is a sub-project of MindSpore.
+MindSpore Armour is a sub-project of MindSpore.
 It provides security and privacy protection capabilities for MindSpore, including technologies such as adversarial robustness, model security test, differential privacy training, and privacy breach risk assessment.

 ## Adversarial Robustness